-Welcome to the Ultimate Tulum Travel Guide!
-Below you’ll find everything you’ll need to know before traveling to Tulum, the restaurants to check out, hotels to stay in, and so much more!
+Welcome to the Ultimate Tulum Mexico Travel Guide!
+In this guide, you’ll find everything you’ll need to know before traveling to Tulum, the best restaurants in Tulum, hotels to stay in, and so much more.

 Located on the far south end of the beach road, this quiet resort screams ‘jungle vibe’.
 There are hammocks all over the property, the staff is nice and welcoming, and the beach is nice & quiet so you can catch up on all the R&R needed!

-Insider tip: There is a spiral staircase that leads up to an amazing viewpoint which gives you a 360 degree view above Tulum and you can look down on the wedding dresses / grand entrance (see pictures below).
+Insider tip: There is a spiral staircase that leads up to an amazing viewpoint which gives you a 360-degree view above Tulum beaches as well as a bird’s eye view of the wedding dress installation (see pictures above).

 The iconic swing set that you’ve probably seen in every Tulum picture is located at Coco Tulum.
-We were lucky enough to find this place empty around 10am on a Friday and the staff let us do our thing while they set the beach club up.
+We were lucky enough to find this place empty around 10 am on a Friday and the staff let us do our thing while they set the beach club up.
 We didn’t stay longer than 10 minutes but were told there was a $50 minimum to sit at the beach club for the day so know that before you go!

 Chichen Itza ($$)

 If you’re going back and forth on whether to visit the ancient Mayan city of Chichen Itza – this is me yelling at you to DO IT!
-This place is magical and you feel the energy as soon as you walk through those gates and (into the sweltering heat).
-It’s one of the Wonders of the World, a UNESCO World Heritage Site and was fully functioning in the year 600 AD.
+This place is iconic and you feel the energy as soon as you walk through those gates and (into the sweltering heat).
+It’s one of the Wonders of the World, a UNESCO World Heritage Site, and was fully functioning in the year 600 AD.
 Talk about a throwback!
 We booked a day tour through Viator and it even included a visit to a cenote.

-#2 If you clap at the base of the pyramid the echo produces sounds similar to that of a Quetzal bird.
-It’s pretty wild.
+Insider tip: If you clap at the base of the pyramid the echo produces sounds similar to that of a Quetzal bird.
+It’s super cool to try yourself!

-INSIDER TIP: It costs 80 pesos to park in the parking lot.
+Insider tip #2: It costs 80 pesos to park in the parking lot.
 You can park for free on the street but it’s a narrow street and cars have been known to get hit here.
 Pay the 80 pesos for the peace of mind.
-Also, it costs 400 pesos for the entrance.

 Tulum Ruins ($)